K-3 TEMPORARY VISA FOR SPOUSES

 New Jersey Immigration Attorneys Helping to Connect Families

 The Department of Homeland Security allows spouses of United States citizens to obtain a temporary visa into the United States, under the right conditions, known as a K-3 visa.
-These are often paired with a K-4 visa, which is available to minor children of the foreign of the spouse to come with them into the United States for the same period of time allotted to the spouse.
+These are often paired with a K-4 visa, which is available to minor children of the foreign spouse to come with them into the United States for the same period of time allotted to the spouse.
+This visa is not often used due to the lengthy processing times.

 Determining Your Eligibility

-Foreign spouses and their children are eligible if the following statements are true:
+Foreign spouses and their children are eligible for a visa if the following statements are true:

 - The immigrating spouse is married to a full United States citizen